Counselling

 Counselling is different to any other relationship in that the focus of attention is on you, it’s your opportunity to take time and space for yourself and your needs.
 Counselling offers the potential to develop a greater understanding of yourself and as a result of that understanding, the potential to trust and listen to yourself more deeply.
 This can ultimately lead to greater self-confidence, contentment and satisfaction.

-Whilst I have experience in working with all kinds of issues, including anxiety, depression, bereavement and loss, self-esteem and self-worth, I have a particular interest in working with neurodiversity and gender, relationship and sexual diversity and body image.
-I also enjoy working creatively.
-My work is informed by my personal practice of mindful self-compassion. â€‹
+Whilst I have experience in working with all kinds of issues, including anxiety, depression, bereavement and loss, self-esteem and self-worth, I have a particular interest in working with neurodiversity, gender, relationship and sexual diversity.
+My approach is inclusive and affirmative.

-I appreciate that the beginning of a new counselling relationship involves a whole host of feelings.
+I appreciate that the beginning of a new counselling relationship can bring up a whole host of feelings.
 Taking those first steps into the unknown can be really challenging.
 Knowing where to go and who to see can be a difficult and confusing decision to make.
 Understanding this I offer introductory sessions with no obligation to go further.
 This offers the opportunity for us to meet one another and you can experience something of what counselling is like.
 During that time we can learn more about each other and discuss what it is you would like to gain from counselling.
 If I feel that I am not able to help you I will offer suggestions of where you might go next.

 You might find this article helpful to read when considering counselling: What Do You Want From Counselling?